 Here are some of my ‘oh at last I understand that’ moments.

-If you can, find an on-line manual for any serger/overlocker model you’re thinking of buying, and look at how the loopers are threaded.
-Some models have many aids to looper threading, others don’t !
+If you can, find an (on-line) manual for any serger/overlocker model you’re thinking of buying, or a video, and see how the loopers are threaded.

 Here is a tutorial on the types of stitches, from Threads magazine.

-This image (from that post) shows the 4-thread stitch.
+This image (from that Threads post) shows the 4-thread stitch.

 Used for seams on knits, seam finishes on wovens.